 3When the Lamb opened the second seal, I heard the second living creature say, “Come!”
 4Then another horse came out, a fiery red one.
 Its rider was given power to take peace from the earth and to make men slay each other.
 To him was given a large sword.

 Revelation 6:4 Commentary: The Civil War in Israel and Israel’s War with Rome . . .

-Revelation 6:6 Commentary: The Famine of v.
+A Preterist Exposition and Commentary of Revelation 6:6: The Famine of v.
 6 is caused by the Siege of Jerusalem.

-Revelation 6:6 Commentary: “Do Not Damage the Oil and Wine!”
+A Realized Eschatology Interpretation and Commentary of Revelation 6:6: “Do Not Damage the Oil and Wine!”